Jvella94/DSP_Speed_and_Consumption_Tweaks/README.md

 ***** source https://github.com/hiul-dragonfel/DSP_Speed_and_Consumption_Tweaks *****

 This mod is meant to be able to tweak the speed at whitch cargo drones, vessels and Icarus can travel.
 It also adjusts the enregy consumption of each 3 entities.

 Il made this mod to be able to make huge maps on Galactic scale 2 because the distances where too great and vessels where taking hours to travel subluminal and Icarus hadn't enought energy to travel interstelar.

+V 1.0.0 Yesssss All the basic features are here Icarus, Ships, Drone and some extras (dependent on shipCruiseSpeed) DF carrier and Relay Stations.

 V 0.0.6 Added Support for Logistics Drones and removed Coeficients from config File (also corrected some Typos)